olorin/nagiosplugin/README.md

 	// maximum'.
 	check.AddPerfDatum("badness", "kb", 3.14159, 0.0, math.Inf(1), 8000.0, 9000.0)

-	// Parse an range from the command line and the more severe
+	// Parse a range from the command line and warn on a match. warnRange, err := nagiosplugin.ParseRange( "1:2" )
-	// results if they match.
-	warnRange, err := nagiosplugin.ParseRange( "1:2" )
 	if err != nil {
 		check.AddResult(nagiosplugin.UNKNOWN, "error parsing warning range")